 In Rika Lim’s opinion (she/her), a career in the video game industry is not a walk in the park, as existing gender biases are very strong and in many cases, demoralising.
 In Asian families like the one that she grew up in, boys are given more access to the computer to play video games on, whereas girls often find themselves needing to fight with boy relatives for a chance to play on a computer, as Rika had to in her childhood.

 At university, Rika chose Game Development as her major.
 She found that very few non-male students did the same (or even chose it an elective course).
 Over the course of the year, female representation gradually dropped.
-Rika also shared that, from her experience, some modules such as Programming was also more challenging for women on the outset, as they came in without the same level of prior knowledge as their male classmates.
+Rika also shared that, from her experience, some modules such as Programming was also more challenging for women from the outset, as they came in without the same level of prior knowledge as their male classmates.
 This was because it was common for men to be encouraged by their families and friends to pick up programming basics earlier on in life.

 According to Sybil Collas (they/them), video games were classified as a ‘distraction activity’ when they were growing up.
 For instance, in the Catholic school that they attended, no one gamed before university and playing video games was perceived in a negative light.
 As a student, Sybil had the opportunity to pursue Game Design, but they could not shake off the feeling around the fact that non-binary people were not welcome.
 This made them realise that overall, gender equality initiatives/efforts often fall short of being truly inclusive, as they often apply to cis-gender women and men, only.